top of page

 Granular Control of Windows Quality Updates in Microsoft Intune: A Game-Changer for Enterprise Patch Management

 The evolution of Microsoft Intune's update management capabilities has reached a significant milestone with enhanced granular control over Windows quality updates.
-Organizations can now exercise precise control over individual updates, including optional preview releases and emergency patches, transforming how IT teams approach patch management strategies.
+Organizations can now exercise precise control over individual updates, including optional preview releases and emergency patches.
+This transformation is changing how IT teams approach patch management strategies.

 Understanding Quality Update Management in Modern Device Management

-Quality updates represent the ongoing maintenance releases that ensure Windows devices remain secure, stable, and fully supported.
+Quality updates are ongoing maintenance releases that ensure Windows devices remain secure, stable, and fully supported.
 These cumulative patches arrive on predictable schedules and contain security enhancements, performance improvements, and reliability fixes.
 The new policy framework provides dedicated controls for targeting specific updates through cloud-orchestrated deployment mechanisms.

 Five Categories of Quality Updates